Pumpkin Chocolate Chip Cookies

 In another medium bowl, toss together the flour baking powder, ground cinnamon, and salt.

 Pour the dry ingredients into the wet ingredients and mix together with a rubber spatula.
 Fold in the chocolate chips.

-Use cookie scoop to drop cookie dough on prepared cookie sheets.
+Use a spring-loaded cookie scoop to drop cookie dough on prepared cookie sheets.

 Bake 10 minutes or until lightly brown and firm.

 Allow the cookies to cool for 10 minutes on the cookie sheets before transferring to a wire rack.

 Recipe: This recipe adapted from AllRecipes because it had over 1000 comments and 5 stars.
 I made a couple changes though with a few modifications:

 Storage: They will typically stay fresh in a sealed container for up to 5 days and they will continue to soften overtime due to the moisture from the pumpkin puree.

 Substitutes: For best results, follow the recipe as is.
 However here are some common substitutions: